Fundamentals of Human Resource Management (MUR-B-5-PEO-GPM-ILV)

 - Supervalu Inc.: Professional Development Program

 - Jaguar or Bluebird, Parts I and IIBooks:

 Cascio, W. F. (2019).
 Managing Human Resources, Productivity, Quality of Work Life, Profits (11th edition).
 New York: McGraw-Hill.

 Noe, R., Hollenbeck, J., Gerhart, B., & Wright, P. (2019).
 Human Resource Management (11th ed.).
 New York: McGraw-Hill.

 Industry magazines and Websites:

 Human Resource Development International

 Specific additional reading will be provided as part of the lecture notes.

 Planned learning activities and teaching methods

-The course comprises an interactive mix of lectures, workshops, discussions, individual and group work.
+The course comprises an interactive mix of lectures, case studies, discussions, individual and group work.